martialblog/puppet-piwik/README.md

 }
 ```

-3. Then I install piwik.
+3. Then install Piwik.
 See [[Usage]].

 4. At last you may set up your vhost.
-This is depending on the server
-   module you are using.
-I use my nginx fork
+This is depending on the server module you are using.

 ## Usage